Kingxukai/linux/Documentation/driver-api/cxl/devices/device-types.rst

 CXL.mem
 ---------
-The mechanism by which the CPU may coherently access and cache device memory.
+The mechanism by which the woke CPU may coherently access and cache device memory.

 Largely transparent to Linux once configured.